White Shark Research

 Shark Presence in New England

 The western North Atlantic Ocean is home to a variety of marine species.
 One such group of animals, referred to as Highly Migratory Species (HMS), are capable of traveling thousands of miles each year for the purposes of foraging, reproduction, and finding optimal habitat.
 The biological diversity seen within HMS, which includes tunas, billfishes, and sharks, is some of the greatest amongst any group of fishes.
 From the large filter-feeding whale shark (Rhincodon typus) to the small and fast-swimming skipjack tuna (Katsuwonus pelamis), HMS of all shapes and sizes can be found inhabiting the waters of the Atlantic.
 Perhaps the most notorious and charismatic of these fishes, particularly in New England waters, is the white shark (Carhcarodon carcharias).
-White sharks have been historically documented in New England, and are most often observed during the months of July, August and September (see graph below).
-White sharks are considered an apex predator, meaning they exist at the top of the food web with few to no predators.
+White sharks have been historically documented in New England, and are most often observed during the months of July, August and September (see figure below).
+White sharks are considered an apex predator, meaning they exist at the top of the food web with few predators.
 Young white sharks predominantly prey on bony fish, squid, and smaller sharks, but as they grow and mature the primary source of food transitions to lipid-dense prey, such as marine mammals.

 Population Status